KelliExMachina/look_at_me/README.md

 ## Data-Preparation

-There are basically two stages for my project: 1) face detection and 2) emotional detection.
-I will train a cascade classifier from OpenCV and use the Viola & Jones method for the face detection.
-For the second step, I will match the face image (using Eigenfaces or Fisherfaces method) to an image in a SQLite database, built from the Tufts Face Database.
-For the closest matching image, I will assign a probability for the particular emotion.
+There are basically three stages for my project, each of which will utilize the OpenCV library: 1) convert the image to grayscale, 2) search for a face, and 3) draw a box around the face.
+I will train a cascade classifier (from OpenCV) and use the Viola & Jones method to search for and draw a rectangle around the face.

 In order to protect the data, I will implement EncryptedPickle to protect the model and data while in use.
 The database content and metadata will be encrypted with the SQLCipher extension.